eselkin/param-pb-pab/README.md

 Also included in the environment is a working [Haskell Language Server](https://github.com/haskell/haskell-language-server) you can integrate with your editor.
 See [here](https://github.com/haskell/haskell-language-server#configuring-your-editor) for instructions.

-## The Plutus Application Backend (PAB) example
+## The Modified Plutus Application Backend (PAB) example - Parameterised Piggy Bank

-For this example, it is easiest to use the `Parameterised Piggy Bank.postman_collection.json`
+For this example, it is easiest to use the `Parameterised Piggy Bank.postman_collection.json` You can refer to the Postman code to acquire the curl patterns to achieve the same result (but with more manual labor).

-We have provided an example PAB application in `./pab`.
-With the PAB we can serve and interact with contracts over a web API.
-You can read more about the PAB here: [PAB Architecture](https://github.com/input-output-hk/plutus/blob/master/plutus-pab/ARCHITECTURE.adoc).
+---

-Here, the PAB is configured with one contract, the `Game` contract from `./examples/src/Plutus/Contracts/Game.hs`.
+**Also, [here](https://youtu.be/deUxZvxzNPA)'s a video of me describing the steps and what this contract does differently.**

-Here's an example of running and interacting with this contract via the API.
-For this it will help if you have `jq` installed.
+---

 1. Build the PAB executable:

 ```
-cabal build plutus-starter-pab
+cabal build -- ppb
 ```

 2. Run the PAB binary:

 ```
-cabal exec -- plutus-starter-pab
+cabal exec -- ppb
 ````

 This will then start up the server on port 9080.
 The devcontainer process will then automatically expose this port so that you can connect to it from any terminal (it doesn't have to be a terminal running in the devcontainer).

-First, let's verify that the game is present in the server:
+First, let's verify that the game is present in the server (you should probably still do this with curl, because it's easy):

 3. Check what contracts are present: